What Is Somatic Healing? (and why it might be the missing piece on your self-healing journey)

 "Held within the symptoms of trauma are the very energies, potential and resources necessary for their constructive transformation" Peter Levine

-Have you ever felt like you were doing all the right things like reading all the books, body work, trying to meditate, maybe even going to therapy, but still felt stuck, anxious or numb?
+Have you ever felt like you were doing all the right things like reading all the books, trying to meditate, maybe even going to therapy, but still felt stuck, anxious or numb?

 That was me once, too.
 I spent years trying to fix myself from the neck up, thinking insight alone would set me free.
-But the truth is, deep healing doesn’t just happen in the mind, it happens in the body.
+But the truth is, deep healing doesn’t just happen in the mind, it happens in the body as well.

 What is somatic healing?